sbcrumb/sbcrumb.github.io/FAQ.md

 **Request Site [Ombi](https://kickthetree.com/).**

+If you are going to use the above site.
+Your login is youur username and password with plex.tv and it is case sensitive on each field.

 *Discord Channel* While this works it is not my favorite one.
 For the reasons above.
 But if you wish to use it join the channel and follow the directions.

+## Problem with a TV Show or Movie.
+IE the wrong ep.
+Wrong movie, Language etc.

+Best method is to logon to the request site above.
+Here you can put in your issue which will alert me and I can correct it.
+If the issue is with a TV show please give me the Season and Episode number.
+Also let me know the library you are playing out of Example 4k remux etc to make sure I correct the right one.

+*Alternate Method*

+You can also hit me up on the discord channl.
+Allthough not as effective but it will work.